-As at the reporting date, the Group has not identified any significant impact on the carrying values of its non-financial assets except for recording impairment in value of its investments in associates (Note 14).
+As at the reporting date, the Group has not identified any significant impact on the carrying values of its non-financial assets.
 The Group is aware that certain geographies and sectors in which these assets exist are negatively impacted, and as the situation continues to unfold, the Group consistently monitors the market outlook and uses relevant assumptions in reflecting the values of these non-financial assets appropriately in the consolidated financial statements.